AndyObtiva/glimmer-dsl-libui/README.md

 glimmer "scaffold[app_name]"
 ```

-That will generate the general MVC structure of a new Glimmer DSL for LibUI application.
+That will automatically generate the general MVC structure of a new Glimmer DSL for LibUI application and launch the application when done.

 For example, if we run: